Nayhomi25/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword: Display all files that have thwe word root in them

 15-countthatword: Display number of lines that contain the pattern bin in the file /etc/passwd

+16-whatsnext: Display lines containing the pattern root and the 3 lines after them